 Creating Template Instances¶

-Template instantiation works by either dragging and dropping the template from the list of templates to the map, or by using the “Insert Template” tool by selecting a template and clicking on the map which is more convenient when you want to create many instances.
+Template instantiation works by either dragging and dropping the template from the Project view to the map, or by using the “Insert Template” tool by selecting a template and clicking on the map.
+The latter is more convenient when you want to create many instances.

 If a property of a template instance is changed, it will be internally marked as an overridden property and won’t be changed when the template changes.